How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Mississippi?

-Mississippi does not impose a statutory limit on security deposits.
-However, landlords must return the deposit within 45 days after the tenant moves out, minus any lawful deductions.
+Mississippi does not impose a statutory cap on security deposits.
+Landlords must return the deposit within 45 days after move-out, minus lawful deductions.

 How much notice is required to terminate a lease in Mississippi?

-For month-to-month tenancies in Mississippi, landlords must provide 30 days notice and tenants must provide 30 days notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, Mississippi requires landlords to give 30 days notice and tenants to give 30 days notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Mississippi Sublease Agreement?